 The Energy Assistance Program (EAP) provides financial assistance to low-income households to maintain utility services during the winter heating months.
 The program is implemented through the Community Action Agencies with outreach offices in every county.
 These agencies provide intake application process and utility vendor payments.
 Interested?
 Please contact the Community Action Agency in your area to learn about the appropriate funds available from Energy Assistance Program and the technical aspects of submitting the application.
 A site visit will be competed to assess the ability to meet the requirements.
 Click here to contact the Community Action Agency in your area.

-June 3, 2013 - Summer Cooling Assistance Program begins, if funds are available
+June 16, 2014 - Summer Program activities begin, if funds are available

 The Indiana Home Energy Assistance Program, commonly known as State EAP, began on October 1, 2012.
 This program is funded by the multi-state mortgage settlement through the Attorney General’s Office.
 This program will provide homeowners with utility and crisis assistance toward their primary heating source.